jenkinsci/drupal-developer-plugin/README.md

 Note that a Drush Makefile source will fetch the code every time a new build runs.
 Using a regular source like Git or Subversion is probably more efficient.

+Also only Drupal 7 code is supported.

 ##### 5. Configure Local Web Server

-Some tests may fail if Drupal does not run behind a web server.
+Some tests fail if Drupal does not run behind a web server.
 Here are a couple of solutions:
- * Install the [PHP Built-in Web Server Plugin](https://wiki.jenkins-ci.org/display/JENKINS/PHP+Built-in+Web+Server+Plugin) (requires PHP >= 5.4.0) e.g.:
+ * Either install the [PHP Built-in Web Server Plugin](https://wiki.jenkins-ci.org/display/JENKINS/PHP+Built-in+Web+Server+Plugin) (requires PHP >= 5.4.0) e.g.:
   * Port: `8000`
   * Host: `localhost`
   * Document root: `drupal` (or leave empty if the Drupal root is the workspace root)